movietheater/mediaplayer/README.md

 - [x] Adjusts subtitle to **english** by default if bundled with the media

 ## Play media:
 There is two methods to play media, either via html or directory passing argument to the executable.
-Control the player using [hotkeys](#controlling-player)

 #### From a webpage:
 _Disclamer: This only works when the URI protocol has been installed_